Beginneraboutlife116/forum-front-end-vue/README.md

 # forum-front-end-vue
-It's a forum for restaurants, and it's built by Vue framework.
+It's a forum for restaurants, and it's built by the Vue framework.

 ## Project setup
 ```